sunantian/UN-of-MARTe/README.md

-# marte-misc
+# UN of MARTe
-An informal collection of MARTe related information, documentation, examples and the like.
+An unofficial collection of MARTe related information, documentation, examples and the like.

 MARTe is the Multithreaded Application for Real-Time execution.
 It is an open source collection of C++ libraries which form a framework for developing high performance deterministic control systems using a DSL/component approach.
 The work comes out of Nuclear Fusion research but the tool is of very general applicability.

-This is an unofficial collection of links and documentation maintained from time to time by a MARTe enthusiast.
+The opinions on this site are private and do not reflect the position of any of the other organisations which are involved in supporting, developing and deploying MARTe and related technologies.

 ## MARTe Documentation.